top of page

 Options

-By now you would have some idea of what your caravan must have in order to travel comfortably.
+By now you would have some idea of what your caravan must have in order to suit your lifestyle and travel comfortably.
 Do you need an ensuite?
 And what style?
 What type of dining area?
 L-shaped or café style?
 What type of kitchen?
 The list is just about endless, but when you have an idea of the basics, you pretty much know what to look for in a van.

 You want to keep these things in mind when you are on the hunt for the van.
 Especially if you are going to a dealership or caravan and camping show where there are so many different vans on show.
 If you fail to keep in mind these items, you may just lose sight of what it is you are actually looking for.
 I usually send these in an sms to Mr, that way if we head in different directions, we both have the list at hand.